DIR-LAB/lumos/README.md

 # Job Trace Analysis Tool

-This application delivers extensive plots for analyzing job traces with dynamic functionalities, concentrating on geometric, user, and failure characteristics.
+This application delivers extensive plots for analyzing HPC job traces with dynamic functionalities, concentrating on geometric, user, and failure characteristics.
 In its current iteration, it exclusively showcases pre-existing job traces for analysis.
 A forthcoming update will introduce the capability for users to upload and analyze their own job traces, significantly enhancing its utility and flexibility.

 ## Live Application